ibm-cloud-docs/power-iaas/manual-PER-mig.md

     1. In the [IBM Cloud console](https://cloud.ibm.com){: external}, from the navigation menu, select **Infrastructure** > **Network** > **Direct link**.

-    2. Click a Direct Link connection to open the connection details page.
+    2. Click the Direct Link connection to which your workspace is connected.
+The connection details page for the selected connection is displayed.

     3. Under **Shortcuts**, click **Go to Route filters**.